 For this week’s topic, I was asked by one of my co-workers to write about a condition that affects dogs called muscular hypertonicity.

-Although not a common condition, it does tend to show strong breed predilection in the terrier and spaniel breeds.
+Although not a common condition, muscular hypertonicity does tend to show strong breed predilection in the terrier and spaniel breeds.
 Assumed to have a prominent genetic component, this is a condition that we still don’t know a great deal about, and it can vary a bit between the different breeds it seems to effect.

 There are no specific tests for the disease.
 Bloodwork and specific muscle and nerve testing may be done to rule out other causes of the clinical signs.
-Usually history, clinical signs, familial history and normal screening labwork is strongly indicative of the condition.
+Usually history, clinical signs, familial history and normal screening lab work is strongly indicative of the condition.
 Fortunately, this is rarely a life threatening condition.
 In rare instances, prolonged muscle contractions can lead to hyperthermia (over heating) and this can be life threatening.

-Muscular hypertonicity is not a common condition, but it occurs frequently enough to warrant a discussion.
+Muscular hypertonicity in dogs is not a common condition, but it occurs frequently enough to warrant a discussion.
 If you suspect your dog is suffering from this condition, contact your veterinarian.
 They may request that you video tape an episode, and they will likely run a few different tests in order to rule out other possible causes of these clinical signs.
 Depending on your dog’s specific breed, there are other similar conditions that your vet may need to rule out first.